Masionz7074/Voxel-background-generator/README.md

 You can explore the original project here: https://g07hn-1.github.io/voxelgen/

-I also appreciate the discussions and insights gained from **g07hn on Discord** during the creation of this enhanced generator.
+I also appreciate the discussions and insights gained from **g07hn on Discord** during the creation of this  generator.